 Claridge’s has a new Christmas tree and everyone’s going wild for it.
-Which is little surprise as, firstly, it’s designed by Diane von Furstenberg, so it’s pretty much guaranteed to be a design classic straight out of the box.
-Secondly, it’s actually quite beautiful.
-But most importantly, it’s the Claridge’s Christmas tree, and the Claridge’s Christmas tree is always, like, a thing.
+Which is little surprise as, firstly, it’s designed by the King of Shoes, Christian Louboutin, so it’s pretty much guaranteed to be a design classic straight out of the box.
+Secondly, well, because it’s the Claridge’s Christmas tree, and the Claridge’s Christmas tree is always, like, a thing.
 Like always.

 2018 – Diane von Furstenberg